burakbaskak/agenda/README.md

-# Agenda
+# @burakbaskak/agenda

 <p align="center">
   <img src="https://cdn.jsdelivr.net/gh/agenda/agenda@master/agenda.svg" alt="Agenda" width="100" height="100">
 </p>

 <p align="center">
-  A light-weight job scheduling library for Node.js
+  A light-weight job scheduling library for Node.js with MongoDB 6.x support
 </p>

-This was originally a fork of agenda.js, it differs from the original version in following points:
+This is a fork of agenda.js with updated MongoDB driver to version 6.18.0.
+It differs from the original version in following points:

 - Complete rewrite in Typescript (fully typed!)
-- mongodb4 driver (supports mongodb 5.x)
+- **mongodb 6.18.0 driver (supports MongoDB 6.x)**
 - Supports mongoDB sharding by name
 - touch() can have an optional progress parameter (0-100)
 - Bugfixes and improvements for locking & job processing (concurrency, lockLimit,..)